Group 10-Year Level Term Plus Life Insurance

-For NM residents: PROTECTED PERSONS1 have a right of access to certain CONFIDENTIAL ABUSE INFORMATION2 we maintain in our files and they may choose to receive such information directly.
-You have the right to register as a PROTECTED PERSON by sending a signed request to the Endowment at the address listed on the application.
+For NM Residents: Protected persons 1 have a right of access to certain Confidential abuse information 2 we maintain in our files and they may choose to receive such information directly.
+You have the right to register as a Protected person by sending a signed request to the Administrator at the address listed on the application.
 Please include your full name, date of birth and address.

 Group 10-Year Level Term Plus Life Insurance Rates

-Founded in 1942, the American Bar Endowment is a §501(c)(3) not-for-profit organization composed of members of the American Bar Association.
+Founded by the ABA in 1942, the American Bar Endowment is a §501(c)(3) not-for-profit organization composed of members of the American Bar Association.
 ABE makes annual grants to the American Bar Foundation and ABA Fund for Justice and Education to fulfill ABE’s charitable purpose of improving the administration of justice, one of our profession’s highest obligations, by funding research, public service and educational projects in the field of law.
 ABE also maintains a Legal Legacy Fund for the permanent support of its grantees.
-By participating in the Endowment’s group insurance programs, designed for and available only to ABA members, members can contribute to these funding efforts.
-Attorneys who enroll in ABE-sponsored group insurance programs agree that their share of any dividends payable on the group policies may be retained by the Endowment for its charitable purposes unless reclaimed as outlined below.
-The Internal Revenue Service has ruled that members who leave their dividends with the Endowment are eligible for a charitable contribution deduction on their individual income tax returns.
+By participating in the Endowment’s group insurance programs, designed for and available only to ABA members, members can contribute to these efforts.
+Attorneys who enroll in ABE-sponsored insurance programs agree that their share of any experience credits paid on the policies may be retained by the Endowment for its charitable purposes unless reclaimed as outlined below.
+The Internal Revenue Service has ruled that members who leave their experience credits with the Endowment are eligible for a charitable contribution deduction on their individual income tax returns.

-Members who donate dividends to ABE make a difference.
+Members who donate experience credits to ABE make a difference.
 These funds, after administrative expenses, are the primary source of ABE’s charitable grants and additions to the Legal Legacy Fund.
-Insured members who donate their dividends are helping to meet their professional and public responsibilities, as well as obtaining valuable coverage for their families.
-About 85% of members donate their dividends, and these members are notified each year in late January of the amount, if any, of the dividend donation for the prior year.
-(Dividends are not guaranteed, and in any given year, a given plan may not pay a dividend; dividends will vary from year to year.)
+Insured members who donate their experience credits help meet their professional and public responsibilities, as well as obtain valuable coverage for their families.
+About 85% of members donate their experience credits; these members are notified each year by late January of the amount, if any, of their dividend donation for the prior year.
+(Experience credits are not guaranteed, and in any given year, a given plan may not pay experience credits; experience credits will vary from year to year.)